The 10 Best-Rated Cast Iron Skillets for Every Cook, According to Thousands of Reviews

 That makes these lighter weight cast iron skillets ideal for cooks that need a hand with heavier pots, or for campers who appreciate cast iron's campfire cooking prowess but don't want to tote an extra-heavy skillet for miles into the woods.

-Buy it: Field Cast Iron Skillet, from $75; fieldcompany.com
+Buy It: Field Cast Iron Skillet, from $75; Field Company

-Staub's Dutch ovens are beloved for the easy-to-clean coating and black enamel interior that doesn't show stains, and those great benefits are also present in the brand's cast iron skillets.
-The 10-inch enamel-coated cast iron skillet comes in seven colors and features two spouts on either side of the pan for easy pouring.
-The smaller size is easier to handle, but they also make a very popular 12-inch skillet.
+Staub's Dutch ovens are beloved for the easy-to-clean enamel coating and black enamel interior that doesn't show stains, and those great benefits are also present in the brand's cast iron skillets.
+The 11-inch enamel coated cast iron skillet comes in five colors and features two spouts on either side of the pan for easy pouring.
+The deeper skillet well is great for pies and skillet dinners, but you can also use it for pan frying as the walls protect your stove and kitchen from splashes.

 Why would a first-time cast iron owner need to make this large of an investment with a pan?
 Because a well-built cast iron pan forgives a lot of newbie mistakes.
 And by the time you've learned how to care for a pan properly, this one will have already built up its natural defenses (that is, seasoning) so it's good for year and years of use.